 - Developing children’s competence in phonics, word recognition and comprehension

-Reading is taught through systematic synthetic phonics at first before children move on to a graded scheme of books to develop a wide reading vocabulary and a good comprehension of the texts they read.
+Reading is taught through Little Wandle, a systematic synthetic phonics scheme, at first before children move on to a graded scheme of books to develop a wide reading vocabulary and a good comprehension of the texts they read.

 We have a scheme of books for children to practice at home and a different scheme of books used in group Guided Reading sessions during the school day.
 In these groups the children are encouraged to read fluently with expression, ask and answer questions about their books and to look for meanings beyond the written word.
 The practice children do at home is central to these skills becoming second nature leading to confident and fluent readers.